beenotung/javalib/readme.md

 similar to [jslib](https://github.com/beenotung/jslib), [myutils](https://github.com/beenotung/myutils)
-but this repo contains only java code minimal dependency on external library, even the standard library (so that hopefully less painful when need to work on jdk7)
+but this repo contains only java code minimal dependency on external library require jdk8 to work, please ...
+(not only the functionality in Stream, but the lambda expression is almost a must...)

 ## Requirement
  - linux